Colgate Raiders men's basketball

 The Colgate Raiders men's basketball team represents Colgate University in Hamilton, New York in NCAA Division I competition.
 The school's team competes in the Patriot League and play their home games in Cotterell Court.
+The Raiders have appeared in seven NCAA tournaments, most recently in 2024.

 Postseason history

 NCAA tournament results

-The Raiders have appeared in six NCAA Tournaments.
-Their combined record is 0–6.
+The Raiders have appeared in seven NCAA Tournaments.
+Their combined record is 0–7.

 CBI results

 The Raiders have appeared in the College Basketball Invitational (CBI) one time.
 Their record is 0–1.

 Retired numbers

 Colgate has retired five numbers to date: